somefunAgba/ModernPIDControlSS/docs/guide.md

 <!-- abstract, summary, tldr, info, todo, tip , hint, important, success, check, done, faq, help, question-->
 <!-- warning, attention, failure, error, bug, missing, example, quote, cite-->

+!!!abstract "Introduction"
-Although, the concept and theory of the PID is considered established by many, yet the PID law is still largely misunderstood.
-It is usually under-rated as a simple and old control algorithm.
+    Although, the concept and theory of the PID is considered established by many, yet still largely misunderstood.
+    It is sometimes rated as a simple and old control algorithm.
 Quite truly, the overview representation is simple, but its design is not so.

-From the lens of neuroscience, the PID law is the simplest representation of active inference in nature.
-It is the simplest representation of the complex intelligence of inference in nature.
-The PID law, actively tries to minimize the deviation of the sensed behaviour from the expected behaviour.
-It is a law for making inference based on an expected behaviour, and a sensed behaviour.
+    From the lens of neuroscience and psychology, the PID law is the simplest representation of active inference or perceptual control in nature.
+    The PID law, actively tries to make inference to minimize the deviation of a perceived controllable behaviour from the expected behaviour.

+    In systems and control, this law is used as an algorithm for robust feedback control.
+It infers the necessary control input $u$ to a dynamical system, to reach an achievable expected output $r$ of the dynamical system.
     This means that the PID law is an artificial intelligence (AI) for inference.
+It represents the complex intelligence of inference in nature.

     Notably, Nicolai Minorsky, who proposed the seminal theoretical representation of the PID realised this in the early nineties.
-An important design question is: how to represent this AI and its parameters for guaranteed stable inference (control).
+    An important design question is: a general framework for this AI architecture and its parameters for guaranteed stable inference (control).

-In systems and control, this law is used as an algorithm for robust feedback control.
-It infers the necessary control input $u$ to a dynamical system, to reach an achievable expected output $r$ of the dynamical system

     Two main problems in this AI exist.
 The representation, and the design of AI.
 Research in the control literature has mostly focused on the latter.

-!!!summary "Synopsis"
+!!!summary "Summary"
-    In this library, using modern control theory, we provide for practical use, a simple but robust realization of the PID law represented in critic form.
+    Using modern control and signal processing theory, this library provides for practical use, a simple but robust realization of the PID law represented in critic form.
     The features implemented are compactly listed in the [about](about/about.md) page.
     The problem of automatic design of the PID law for control is approached from the viewpoint of the 'closed PID-loop model'.
     For a more technical understanding of this automatic tuning design, read the preprint at (https://arxiv.org/pdf/2006.00314).
 Also, please see the [library license](about/license.md) for further details on library use.